PySecNinja/splunk_scripts/README.md

 # Are you looking to simplify your data management processes?
-These splunk scripts can help!
+These python scripts for splunk can help!

 - ### splunk-event-sender
 ```plain text